 This blog is part of a series that shall assist Integration Developers to properly address non-functional aspects like resource consumption, performance, and reliability.
 This contribution relates to Groovy scripts, as they are used in the Script step of Integration Flows.
 It focuses on issues to improve the message processing reliability.
 The previous contribution in this series is How to Guard Against Huge Messages.
+The next one

 Often developers decide to log the message body in the message processing log as an attachment to be able to inspect the body in the Message Monitoring.
 Consider the following code in an integration flow script step:

 def messageLog = messageLogFactory.getMessageLog(message) def body = message.getBody(String.class) messageLog.addAttachmentAsString(“a huge one”, body, “application/json”) return message

 Writing huge data (like the body of a message) in the message processing log on a general purpose should be used with care, because it could compromise the availability of the whole integration scenario.
 When the data to store is huge, the additional memory footprint required for logging the data might even cause a